 Are the papers blinded to reviewers?

 Yes, actually we adhere to a double-blind process whereby the manuscript is blind to the reviewer and the reviewer is blind to the author(s)

 We work with the author(s) to elevate the paper to a publishable level and if unable to do so will permanently reject the paper.
 We only accept and publish papers that have been reviewed and accepted for publication.

 How long before an accepted paper is published?

 We are a fast as our slowest person, meaning we have to wait for all reviews to be completed before we can publish the paper.
 However, once we receive all accepted papers the process thereafter is very swift as we only have to send to grammarian, typeset and authors proof manuscripts.

 Can the special editor(s) provide an introduction paper to introduce the issue?

-Yes, and such an introductory paper would ideally discuss the relevance of the collection of papers to tobacco regulation.
+Yes, and such an introductory paper would ideally discuss the relevance of the collection of papers to health behavior.